Crash (Kehlani album)

 Crash is the fourth studio album by American singer-songwriter Kehlani.
 Released by Atlantic Records on June 21, 2024, the album features guest appearances from Jill Scott, Young Miko, and Omah Lay.
-Production was handled by Dixson, Mamii, Khris Riddick, Alex Goldblatt, Oak Felder, Jack Rochon, Aidan, Aaron Paris, Ant Clemons, Darhyl Camper, GuiltyBeatz, and Etienne.
+Production was handled by Dixson, Mamii, Khris Riddick-Tynes, Alex Goldblatt, Oak Felder, Jack Rochon, Aidan, Aaron Paris, Ant Clemons, Darhyl Camper, GuiltyBeatz, and Etienne.
 Serving as the follow-up to Kehlani's previous album, Blue Water Road (2022), Crash was supported by three singles: "After Hours", "Next 2 U" and "Crash".
 The album was nominated for Best Progressive R&B Album at the 67th Grammy Awards.

 Recording

 Kehlani and Atlantic secured the sample for the song titled "What I Want" at the last minute.
 It reuses a portion from Christina Aguilera's 1999 single "What a Girl Wants".
 Kehlani noted: "She's [Aguilera] the shit.
 She's super kind and she was, like, 'I'm down,' instantly."

 Singles and promotion

 The lead single of the album, "After Hours", was released on April 4, 2024.
 On May 15, 2024, Kehlani announced the album, along with its cover art and release date.
 The second single, "Next 2 U", was released on May 31, 2024.
 On June 14, 2024, Kehlani revealed the tracklist of the album.